 Macau is a place that’s been playing on my mind ever since my mum and sister visited a few years ago.
 I promised myself that the next time I found myself in Hong Kong, I’d make time for a day trip to Macau.

 Macau is known as the ‘Las Vegas of Asia’.
 In fact, it’s much bigger than Vegas in terms of revenue.
 75% of people who visit the ‘special administrative’ enclave on China’s southeast coast come to gamble.
-But there’s so much more to Macau than just casinos.
-It’s culturally vibrant, surprisingly green, and offers a strange and exciting mix of Chinese and Portuguese cultures.
-Macau has a pretty fantastic food scene, too.
+But there’s so much more to the island than just casinos.
+Macau has some great tourist attractions – it’s culturally vibrant, surprisingly green, and offers a strange and exciting mix of Chinese and Portuguese cultures.

 In my opinion, it’s definitely worth it to visit Macau if you have a spare day in Hong Kong.
 You don’t need a lot of money to do it, either.